ooduola/MyLearnings/week_notes/week5.md

 - [x] Follow an effective debugging process for web applications
 - [x] Explain the basics of how the web works (e.g. request/response, HTTP, HTML, CSS)
 - [x] Explain the MVC pattern

-### Score: 8
+### Score: 7

 #### Reasons for Score
-- First reason
+- I was happy with how quickly I picked up the JS syntax and applied it to the javabuzz challenge.
+- I ended up with a working solution for the thermostat web app at the end of the week.
+- Need to understand the following concepts in more details (asynch js, JSON, Ajax, JQuery)

 ### Material to re-cover
 - JSON
 - JQuery
 - Linking front end to back-end applications.
+- Ajax
 ---

-## Week 5 Weekend Challenge - Thermostat
+## Week 5 Weekend Challenge - Bowling Scorecard

-- [GitHub repo](https://github.com/ooduola/thermostat-challenge-4/tree/master/jasmine) with all Learning Objectives, notes, and code.
+- [GitHub repo]() with all Learning Objectives, notes, and code.
 ---